replaceitem/carpet-discarpet/docs/Functions.md

 |---|

 This functions sends a message in a specific Discord `channel`.
-The `content` can be a String, an [`EmbedBuilder`](https://github.com/replaceitem/carpet-discarpet/blob/master/docs/Values.md#embedbuilder) or a more complex message consisting of multiple embeds, attachments or interactions (see below).
+The `content` is a parsable Message content.
+But if you just want text, it can be a regular string.

 This example shows how you can send a message and add reactions to it as soon as it was sent